$k$-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers: Introduction

 The primary aim of this article is to investigate the influence of general-purpose $k$-anonymisation algorithms employing generalisation and suppression on ML results and to thereby fill a gap in the current literature.
-Although Malle et al.~\cite{Malle2017} already presented a preliminary analysis in which they examined the influence of the greedy clustering algorithm SaNGreeA~\citep{campan2008data} on the classification of the \textsc{adult} dataset (see \autoref{sub:datasets} below for information on datasets), this problem requires a more comprehensive analysis.
+Although \textcite{Malle2017} already presented a preliminary analysis in which they examined the influence of the greedy clustering algorithm SaNGreeA~\parencite{campan2008data} on the classification of the \textsc{adult} dataset (see \autoref{sub:datasets} below for information on datasets), this problem requires a more comprehensive analysis.
 For this purpose, we conduct a systematic comparison that extends the scope of evaluations performed until today.
-We examine a comprehensive set of parameters and settings: four general-purpose $k$-anonymisation algorithms (\eg\ Mondrian~\cite{LeFevre2006} and Optimal Lattice Anonymization~\cite{ElEmam2009}), different privacy requirements (\ie\ different values for $k$ and different suppression values) as well as four real-life datasets.
+We examine a comprehensive set of parameters and settings: four general-purpose $k$-anonymisation algorithms (\eg\ Mondrian~\parencite{LeFevre2006} and Optimal Lattice Anonymization~\parencite{ElEmam2009}), different privacy requirements (\ie\ different values for $k$ and different suppression values) as well as four real-life datasets.
 Through experimental evaluation of common evaluation metrics (\ie\ classification accuracy, precision, recall and F\textsubscript{1}~score), we demonstrate how strong the effects of anonymisation are on the final ML results and which anonymisation algorithms are most suitable for the subsequent ML task.

-The main results from our systematic comparison show that: \begin{itemize} \item With an increasingly strong $k$-anonymity constraint, classification performance generally degrades (with the degree of degradation strongly dependent on dataset and anonymisation method). \item For some datasets, even for very large $k$ of up to 100 (which is far higher than the values used in practice nowadays), the performance loss remains within acceptable limits. \item Mondrian provides a better basis for subsequent classification than other anonymisation algorithms investigated. \end{itemize}
+The main results from our systematic comparison show that: \begin{itemize} \item With an increasingly strong $k$-anonymity constraint, classification performance generally degrades (with the degree of degradation strongly dependent on dataset and anonymisation method). \item For some datasets, even for very large $k$ of up to 100 (which is far higher than the values used in practice nowadays), the performance loss remains within acceptable limits. \item Mondrian provides a better basis for subsequent classification than other anonymisation algorithms investigated, \ie~Optimal Lattice Anonymization, Top-Down Greedy Anonymisation and $k$-NN Clustering-Based Anonymisation. \end{itemize}

 The article is organised as follows: ``Related Work'' reviews similar previous work in the literature, ``Methodology'' describes the anonymisation and ML techniques investigated in our study, and ``Study Design'' presents the experimental setup and the datasets used.
 In ``Experimental Results'', we present and discuss the results obtained, before concluding the article with our main findings and presenting several possibilities for expanding our work in the conclusion.